 Judith Pickles, Ph.D, Psy.D, CHP, CMP

 My approach is both practical and outcome oriented, yet intuitive and present through deep listening.
-Through ongoing mutual assessment, we will identify underlying sources of your pain and dysfunction.
-I use a combination of bodywork techniques, somatic awareness, targeted movements, and collaborative therapeutic dialogue.
+Through ongoing mutual assessment process, we will work with your pain and restriction toward freeing up your patterns.
+I use a combination of nurturing deep tissue bodywork techniques, somatic awareness, movement, and collaborative therapeutic dialogue.
 Together, we will assess, explore, unwind and unlock your patterns of tension and strain held in your body and mind.
 You'll experience more sense of presence, authenticity, energy, and ease..

 Pickles, J. (2015) Integrating Embodiment and Embodied Process into our Clinical Psychotherapeutic Practice Plenary conference paper presented at the International Association For Psychoanalytic Self-Psychology Annual Conference, October 15-18, 2015 Los Angeles California.
 Conference Theme: Self-Psychology in a Multidisciplinary World.

 Pickles,J. (2013).
 Motivational Systems Revisited: Resources for Meaning-Making.
 Review of Joseph Lichtenberg, Frank Lachmann, and James Fosshage’s “Psychoanalysis and Motivational Systems: A New Look.”
 Int.
 J. Psychoanal.
 Self Psychology, 8:225-230.

 Pickles, J. (2012).
 Review of Donna Orange’s “The Suffering Stranger: Hermeneutics for Everyday Clinical Practice.”
 Int.
 J. Psychoanal.
 Self Psychology.
 7:443-450.